Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 "We did GEO in January — set and forget"

 The AI index updates; competitors keep moving.
-Without a regular cadence, your brand drops out of answers within 3–6 months.
+Without a regular cadence, the brand may lose relevance if content and signals are not updated for long.

 06 · ai-slop content